scalding-io/ProgrammingWithScalding/chapter3/README.md

     val pipe = IterableSource[(String, String)](kidsList, ('kid, 'fruits))
       .read

-in order to introduce mock data to the jobs.

 Also in package **avro** you can find examples of writing and reading Avro and snappy compressed Avro files to test use: